 It used waterpower to spin cotton thread.
 The water frame made it possible to produce cloth that was finer and lighter than ever before.

 This invention had two important consequences.
-Firstly, it improved the quality of the thread, which meant that the cotton industry was no longer dependent on wool or linen to make the warp.
+Firstly, it improved the quality of the thread, which meant that the cotton industry was no longer dependent on wool or linen to make the warp, which is the yarn that is stretched over the loom and held tightly.

 Secondly, it took spinning away from the people's own homes to specific areas where fast-flowing streams could provide waterpower for the larger machines.